 The specialization of neurons, also known as neurons or nerve cells, is carrying messages within the brain.
 Although neurons do have some similar features as other cells in the human body, their specialized features enable them to carry out the communication within the brain, which is their unique function.

 One important thing to note about neurons is that they come in different shapes and sizes.

-How do neurons carry out their function?
+How do neurons carry out their functions?
 The way neurons communicate within the brain is by using their dendrites and axons.
 Dendrites and axons are the extensions of neurons.
 They are able to emit information from the cells and also receive information from other neurons.
-But also, they have internal structures and chemicals that are specifically designed to allow them to communicate to each other.
+But also, they have internal structures and chemicals that are specifically designed to allow them to communicate with each other.

 Neurons are the specialized cells responsible for allowing all the basic body functions to take place correctly as all the necessary communication happens through them.